Disturbance (ecology)

-In ecology, a disturbance is a temporary change in environmental conditions that causes a pronounced change in an ecosystem.
+In ecology, a disturbance is a change in environmental conditions that causes a pronounced change in an ecosystem.
 Disturbances often act quickly and with great effect, to alter the physical structure or arrangement of biotic and abiotic elements.
 A disturbance can also occur over a long period of time and can impact the biodiversity within an ecosystem.
+Ecological disturbances include fires, flooding, storms, insect outbreaks, trampling, human presence, earthquakes, plant diseases, infestations, volcanic eruptions, impact events, etc.